-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) experimental design, including to solve problems set in a practical context Including selection of suitable apparatus, equipmen and techniques for the proposed experiment.
+• Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: a) experimental design, including to solve problems set in a practical context Including selection of suitable apparatus, equipmen and techniques for the proposed experiment.
 Learners should be able to apply scientific knowledge based on the content of the specification to the practical context.
 HSW3 b) identification of variables that must be controlled, where appropriate c) evaluation that an experimental method is appropriate to meet the expected outcomes.
-HSW6 L.1.2 2 Implementing Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: a) how to use a wide range of practical apparatus and techniques correctly As outlined in the content of the specification.
-HSW4 b) appropriate units for measurements M0.0 c) presenting observations and data in an appropriate format.
-HSW8
+HSW6 1.1.2 2 Implementing Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: a) how to use a wide range of practical apparatus and techniques correctly As outlined in the content of the specification and the skills required for the Practical Endorsement.
+HSW4 b) appropriate units for measurements M0.0 c) presenting observations and data in an HSW8 appropriate format.